 - Free continental breakfast at all Hilton properties excluding Hilton Grand Vacations.

 One exciting bonus opportunity with the Hilton Surpass card kicks in your second year of card membership.
 Each year they spend $15,000 on the card, cardholders receive a certificate for a free weekend night at any Hilton property, beginning on their first anniversary.
 Since the certificate can be used on any property worldwide, it’s potentially worth hundreds of dollars, easily offsetting your annual fee.

 Finally, air travelers will appreciate that the Hilton Surpass credit card includes 10 Priority Pass lounge access passes, which can be used at over 1,000 participating airport lounges in 130 countries around the world.
 If you aren’t familiar with the Priority Pass program, you can read more about it here.

 The business card: Hilton Honors American Express Business Card

-Similar to the Hilton Ascend, the Hilton Honors American Express Business Card is a midrange credit card currently offering the same 125,000-point bonus for spending $3,000 within the first three months of card ownership.
+The Hilton Honors American Express Business Card is a midrange credit card currently offering a 125,000-point bonus for spending $3,000 within the first three months of card ownership.

-The Hilton Business credit card carries a $95 annual fee, just like the Hilton Ascend, and waives all foreign transaction fees.
+The Hilton Business credit card carries a $95 annual fee, just like the Hilton Surpass, and waives all foreign transaction fees.
 While Hilton Surpass and Hilton Business card holders alike will earn 12 points per dollar for booked hotel rooms and incidental expenses at Hilton-branded hotel properties, the Hilton Business card offers expanded earning opportunity on common business purchases, making it a good choice for business owners who want to earn Hilton points on their business spending.

-As with the Hilton Ascend, Hilton Business credit card holders receive a free weekend night after spending $15,000 or more on the card within a single calendar year.
+As with the Hilton Surpass, Hilton Business credit card holders receive a free weekend night after spending $15,000 or more on the card within a single calendar year.
 Furthermore, cardholders get a second weekend night after spending an additional $45,000 in the same year.
 That’s two free weekend nights if you can reach a combined spend of $60,000 within a calendar year.